Brad Scott has been with the Real Estate Board of Greater Vancouver (REBGV) since 1978 and has served as its CEO since 2013.

 Richard holds a B.A degree with first-class honours and a Master's degree in Adult Education (Business and Management), along with a teaching diploma.
 In 2003, he received a distinguished Winston Churchill Fellowship.

-After a successful teaching and lecturing career in his native Scotland spanning nearly two decades, Richard relocated his family to Vancouver in 2011.
+After a successful teaching and lecturing career in his native Scotland spanning nearly two decades, Richard and his family moved to Vancouver in 2011.
 He initially worked as an independent change management consultant, then as a program architect in Lululemon’s Learning and Development department.

-Richard has been the Education Manager at REBGV since 2013 and loves the constant challenge and variety in his role.
+Richard has been with REBGV since 2013 and loves the constant challenge and variety in his role.

 In 2016, he gained the Canadian REALTOR® Association Executive designation.